-This is a general survey that addresses the nature, development, functions, and norms of the family in our society & in other cultures.
-Particular attention given to courtship, marriage, sexual relations, birth control, male-â€female roles, kinship, child rearing, divorce, and death in the family.
+This course examines the nature, development, functions, and norms of the family in American society as well as in other cultures.
+The course will focus on courtship, marriage, sexual relations, birth control, male-â€female roles, kinship, child rearing, divorce, and death in the family.

 SOC150 Community Leadership (3)